taruch/ansible-satellite/README.md

 # ansible-satellite
 These example playbooks are intended to be run in order from a working RHEL 7.9 system.
-They should result in a working Satellite 6.9 server with content on the system.
+The playbooks utilize the redhat.satellite_operations and redhat.satellite collections to inialize a working Satellite 6.9 server with content on the system.

 It requires access to the internet or another Satellite system for packages